heydyvex/MyMathResources/precalculus/college algebra/functions3.md

 ![[function and not function.png]]

-if you draw a vertical line along the y-axis and vertical line touch more that one point from x-axis, it is not a function, as you see in the picture.
+if you draw a vertical line along the y-axis and vertical line touch more that one point on graph, it is not a function because you're getting two outputs for that, as you see in the picture.

 more examples: